Juvenile Idiopathic Arthritis - Other Treatment

 - Acupuncture is mildly effective in relieving pain in

-adults who have rheumatoid arthritis and may help relieve pain in children who
+adults who have rheumatoid arthritis.
+It may help relieve pain in children who